May 4-6, 2026 | The Hotel UMD, College Park, Maryland

 This talk explores strategies for managing products throughout their lifecycle to maintain compliance, address evolving security requirements, and ensure continued alignment with DoDIN standards.

-16:00 | Panel Discussion: Future-Proofing DoDIN APL—Innovations Shaping the Next Generation of Certified Technologies (Y23b) Leader: Herbert Markle, CC Technical Director and Lead DoDIN APL Consultant, Booz Allen Hamilton; Panelists: Bill Shelton, Program Director- Certifications, SDL, SBOM, Juniper Networks; Westley McDuffie, Client Technical Advocate, IBM
+16:00 | DISA’s Cybersecurity Pivot: From APL to STIGs—Redefining Trust in the DoDIN (Y23b) Leader: Herbert Markle, CC Technical Director and Lead DoDIN APL Consultant, Booz Allen Hamilton; Panelists: Bill Shelton, Program Director- Certifications, SDL, SBOM, Juniper Networks; Westley McDuffie, Security Evangelist, IBM, Jeremy Duncan, Managing Partner, Tachyon Dynamics

 17:00 Adjourn